Umar-Khan1092/Umar-Khan1092/README.md

 # Hello there!
 I'm Muhammad Umar Attique
 ### Machine Learning Engineer | Deep Learning  | AI Enthusiast

----

 # **About Me**

 Hi, I’m Umar Attique, a passionate AI Engineer with a deep curiosity for how intelligent systems can improve human life.
 My learning journey started from a small smartphone, where I wrote my first lines of code, and has grown into developing advanced AI models on powerful GPU systems.
 This progress inspires me every day, and I’m excited to see how far I can go in the future.

----

 # **My Goals**
-- Use AI to serve humanity, not just to build technology
+- Use AI to **serve humanity** not just to build technology.
-- Motivate others to learn, grow, and contribute positively
+- Motivate others to **learn, grow, and contribute positively**.
-- Prove that when your intention is good, success and respect naturally follow
+- Prove that when your **intention is good** success and respect naturally follow.
-- I strongly believe in guiding newcomers with complete honesty—providing them a clear path
+- I strongly believe in guiding newcomers with complete **honesty—providing** them a clear path.

-  ---

 #  **Professional Highlights**